utkarsh-ub/Patterns/README.md

 # Patterns
-Some of the common pyramid patterns
+Some of the common pyramid patterns code in C